TL;DR

 The Future of Fitness AI in 2026

-Predict Optimal Training Loads: Advanced algorithms can suggest when to increase weight, when to deload, and how to periodize training.
+Predicting Optimal Training Loads: Rule-based and algorithmic systems can suggest when to increase weight, when to deload, and how to periodize training over time.
+Kenso's double-progression engine is one example, recommending your next targets after each session.

 How to Choose Between AI and Human Coaching

-• Choose AI if you're self-motivated, have solid form fundamentals, and want consistent programming at a low cost • Choose human coaching if you need accountability, form correction, or are new to serious training • Consider hybrid approaches if you want the benefits of both but have a moderate budget • Evaluate your learning style: Some people thrive with data and apps, others need human interaction • Factor in your experience level: Beginners often benefit more from human guidance, while experienced lifters can leverage AI effectively
+• Choose an app if you're self-motivated, have solid form fundamentals, and want consistent programming at a low cost • Choose human coaching if you need accountability, form correction, or are new to serious training • Consider hybrid approaches if you want the benefits of both but have a moderate budget • Evaluate your learning style: Some people thrive with data and apps, others need human interaction • Factor in your experience level: Beginners often benefit more from human guidance, while experienced lifters can leverage app-based tools effectively

 FAQ